KhanhHua2102/Monetize.ai/README.md

     ```sh
     pip install -r requirements.txt
     ```
+6. Activate the virtual environment again
-6. Run the app on your local host:
+7. Run the app on your local host:
     ```sh
     flask run
     ```
 This will run the Flask app on your local host, typically http://127.0.0.1:5000.

+#### Running the app locally by using Docker
+1. Pull the docker image from Docker Hub:
+    ```sh
+    docker pull khanhhua2102/cits3403-project
+    ```
+2. Run the docker image:
+    ```sh
+    docker run -p 5000:5000 khanhhua2102/cits3403-project
+    ```
+This will run the Flask app on your local host, typically http://

 <p align="right">(<a href="#readme-top">back to top</a>)</p>